EthanAmundson0/Gendered-Incivility-Replication-Package/README.md

 This project contains the following folders and files:
 - **/datasets**: This folder contains all the datasets (xlsx/csv) which are needed to run the scripts, as well as the final enhanced datasets
 - **/scripts**: This folder contains all the scripts needed to replicate our data enchancement/analysis
+- **Incivility_Analysis.xlsx**: This excel file contains different parts of our analysis.
+This includes frequency of each incivility across each gender pairing, and odds ratio analysis for both commenters and authors.

 ## Replication Steps
 The following walks you through how to replicate the data from our study.
 Scripts and data files are in their respective folders.